 Educational and engaging concert narration, preparation materials, and classroom visits by Forte Volunteer League docents give students the knowledge needed to grasp the music in greater depth.
 By understanding works in context, students develop a lifelong desire to hear orchestral music and a personal connection to the Milwaukee Symphony Orchestra.

-*We have a new fax number.
-Please use 414.224.8420 to fax your Concerts for Schools registration form.
+*We have an updated fax number.
+Please be sure to use 414.224.8420 to submit your Concerts for Schools registration form by fax.

 Seating will be assigned based on group size and accessibility needs.